All Episodes

 Yeah.

-I'm sure we could uh we could do that later.
+I'm sure we could do that later.

 Remember that when Geraldo Rivera gave away the coordinates?

-And then you could like the guys behind him were like, the fuck is wrong with him.
+And then you could, like, the guys behind him were like, the fuck is wrong with him?

-We gotta move.
+We got to move.

 Yeah, thanks.

-Thanks, Roldo.
+Thanks, Geraldo.

 Yeah.

-Um he's an idiot.
+He's an idiot.

-I remember it was really, really clear that he gave away actual, if not coordinates, pretty close to it.
+I remember was really, really clear that he gave away actual, if not coordinates, pretty close to it.

 It's like Clarissa Ward.

-Like you're the worst.
+Like, you're the worst.

 I don't have anything more to say on that.